Most Frequent areas to report Michigan Pothole damage

 Filing a Michigan Pothole Claim under $1,000:

 Upon receipt of your damage claim under $1,000, MDOT will investigate the incident to determine if the above conditions were met.
 They will make every effort to respond to your claim within 90 days.
-Please be advised that governmental immunity laws deny the majority of claims.
+The governmental immunity laws deny the majority of claims.

 The incident must have occurred on a state road.
 Most state roads are freeways and begin with M, I or US designations (e.g., I-94, I-96, I-696 or M-14, M-1, US-10, US-24, etc.).
 If you are not sure you were on a state road, please contact your local MDOT office or county road commission to verify road jurisdiction.
-Claims must be submitted to the county where the pothole damages
+You need to submit the claims to the county where the pothole damages

 Filing a Michigan Pothole Claim over $1,000: